crystal-ai-org/cwic/README.md

 The model output is highlighted to indicate the amount of compute spent on each.
 Darker blue indicates more compute, lighter yellow indicates less compute.
 Here is an example from a run where we requested Python code for the Fibonacci Series:
 ![CWIC_Inference.png](assets/CWIC_Inference.png)
-(If on MacOS, it's recommended to run this script in a code editor terminal.
-Running it in Terminal doesn't seem to display the highlights.)
+(If on MacOS, it's recommended to run this script in a code editor terminal, ghostty or iTerm.
+Running it in default Terminal.app doesn't seem to display the highlights.)

 ### Training
 ```sh